TEN-framework/TEN-Agent/README.md

 make run-server
 ```

 🎉 Congratulations!
 You have created your first personalized voice agent.
-We appreciate your effort and look forward to seeing it in the extension store.
+We appreciate your effort and look forward to seeing it in the Astra Cloud Store.
 We’d love it if you could share it within the community.

 <br />

 # Astra Service

 Now let's discuss what's under the hood.
 The Astra Service is composed of various Astra extensions, developed in different programming languages.
-These extensions are interconnected using the concept of a graph, which describes their relationships and illustrates the flow of data.
-Furthermore, sharing and downloading extensions are simplified through the Astra cloud store and the Astra package manager.
+These extensions are interconnected using Graph, which describes their relationships and illustrates the flow of data.
+Furthermore, sharing and downloading extensions are simplified through the Astra Cloud Store and the Astra Package Manager.

 <div align="center">